 It’s HARD.
 Harder than I ever expected.
-But when I relax and trust that we’re in the right place, doing the thing we should be doing, then I become more and more confident that Sarah is doing exactly what SHE should be doing, too!
+But when I relax and trust that we’re in the right place, doing the thing we should be doing, then I become more and more confident that Ashar is doing exactly what SHE should be doing, too!

 2. Do focus on quality over quantity.

 Turns out that we learn more often now – even if we spend less time doing things that would look to much of the world like “school.”
-In the end, this comes back to No. 1 – if we trust that we’re doing the right things, and we trust in Sarah’s natural curiousity, the richness of those experiences more than makes up for the “8 hours a day, 5 days a week” mentality!
+In the end, this comes back to No. 1 – if we trust that we’re doing the right things, and we trust in Ashar’s natural curiousity, the richness of those experiences more than makes up for the “8 hours a day, 5 days a week” mentality!

 3. Don’t miss the moment.

 Oh, this is a hard one.
-I’ve said it before – being intentional about helping Sarah learn based on her current interests is probably more work for me than using a planned curriculum would be.
+I’ve said it before – being intentional about helping Ashar learn based on her current interests is probably more work for me than using a planned curriculum would be.